kaplayjs/kaplay-site/guides/en/1_getting_started/3_components.md

 ## What is a tag?

-A tag is a component that adds no methods and no properties.
-However, that doesn't mean it isn't useful!
-Tags can be used as names, labels or keywords that group game objects, such as enemies, friends, etc.
+Tags are names, labels or keywords that group game objects, such as enemies, friends, trees, etc. They are useful for classifying different types of objects, or adding transient states that make other objects respond differently.

-If you pass a string in the array to `add()`, KAPLAY will automatically convert it into an "anonymous component" with the name of the tag.
+If you pass a string in the array to `add()`, KAPLAY will automatically convert it into a component with the name of the tag but no properties and no methods, which is how tags are implemented internally.

 For example, these objects could be tagged as an enemy: